Tube Inspection Technologies OLD

-- Tube cleanliness determines whether or not some of these inspections can be made.
-IRIS requires more extensive cleaning than EC and RFT.
+- Tube cleanliness determines whether some of these inspections can be achieved.
+IRIS requires more extensive cleaning than EC, RFT and NFA.

-- Small pits and cracks can be challenging to identify and size with EC and RFT.
+- Small pits and cracks can be challenging to identify and size with EC, RFT and NFA.
 IRIS is not designed for identifying cracks.

 - If needed, tubes may be Hydro Blasted, Abrasive Blasted, Slurry Blasted, and Bio Blasted